AndreaLanfranchi/EthereumStratum-2.0.0/Draft.md

 }
 ```
 The party receiving this message aknowledges the other party wants to stop the conversation and closes the socket.
 The issuer will close too.

 ### Session Handling - Subscription
-After receiving the `mining.hello` from server, the client willing to proceed **MUST** advertise itself with `mining.subscribe` request:
+After receiving the `mining.hello` from server, the client **MUST** advertise itself with `mining.subscribe` request, if their willing to proceed:
 ```json
 {
   "id": 1,